 WT-3.1 Study whether a new 3GPP alarm type in Alarm definition is needed.

 This document specifies the use-cases and potential requirements and solution for this topic.
-The main goals are:
+The main goals include:

 Simplified identification of alarming conditions.
 Use the specificProblem as an identifier as this solution is already used by multiple vendors.